kycdao/kycdao-ios-sdk/Sources/KycDao.docc/WalletIntegration.md

 --- | ---
 ``WalletSessionProtocol/id`` | A unique identifier for your session, assigning `UUID().uuidString` to this property at the initialization of your implementation should be enough.
 ``WalletSessionProtocol/chainId`` | The ID of the chain used specified in [CAIP-2 format](https://github.com/ChainAgnostic/CAIPs/blob/master/CAIPs/caip-2.md).
 For example `eip155:1` is the `chainId` of Ethereum Mainnet.
-``WalletSessionProtocol/rpcURL`` | A custom RPC URL you whish to use during on-chain calls.
-Make sure your custom RPC uses the same chain you provided the `chainId` for.
-By returning `nil` for `rpcURL`, the SDK will default to using its own RPC for the given chain.

 #### Functions